trivago/cluecumber/maven/README.md

 ## Auto-expand Certain Report Sections

-The `expandBeforeAfterHooks`, `expandStepHooks` and `expandDocStrings` options can be set to `true` to expand or collapse before/after hooks, step hooks or docstrings respectively on scenario detail pages.
+The `expandBeforeAfterHooks`, `expandStepHooks`, `expandDocStrings`, `expandOutputs` and `expandSubSections` options can be set to `true` to expand or collapse before/after hooks, step hooks, docstrings, step outputs and sub sections respectively on scenario detail pages.

-If they are not set, they default to false.
+If they are not set, they default to `false`.
 This means that the report user has to use the buttons on a scenario detail page to expand those sections on demand.

 ```xml